nkanak/nkanak.github.io/_pages/about.md

 In my free time, I love to listen to podcasts on Spotify, read books highlighting the power of the mind and work out.
 Along with my previous spiritual-oriented and wellbeing hobbies, I am always curious about new applied engineering and automotive technologies.
 Thus, I frequently find myself experimenting with electronics such as Arduino and Raspberry Pi, 3D printing (recently, I bought the new Prusa printer), CAD design, lathe and milling machines.
 Particularly, my passion is rapidly exploded when these technologies are combined with data collection, data analysis and machine learning.

-I am also an active reviewer of programming books at Manning Publications and in various scientific Journals and conferences, including PLOS ONE, MDPI and IEEE.
+I am also an active reviewer of programming books at Manning Publications and in various scientific Journals and conferences, including AIRE (9.588 IF), PLOS ONE, MDPI and IEEE.

 #### **My view on code**
 I try not to be dogmatized regarding programming languages and technologies (after all, they are just tools that help you with a specific task); each tool and language has its own purpose.
 However, most of my academic work is developed using Python.
 Thus far, for the industrial projects, I have developed many solutions in Python, JavaScript/Node.js and C++.
 Recently, I incorporated the [Julia](https://julialang.org/) programming language into my tool set and I am using it (accompanied by Python) for data analysis tasks (e.g. manipulating data frames, providing descriptive statistics, and approaching basic classification problems).
 In my opinion, Julia has a lot of potential and everyone could benefit from using it.